For our 100th Mobilise Moment* we were keen to capture the wisdom, knowledge and experience of our community. We asked

 “What do you wish you had known in your first 100 days of caring?”

 For those of us who have been caring for a while, it's likely much of the below will strike a chord.
-We may even have received some of this advice ourselves.
+We may even have received some tips ourselves.
 But did we listen?
 Were we able to take it in and act on it?

 So perhaps the real question is 'what would have made us really listen and act'?

-How can we help new carers to really absorb this valuable advice?
-And hopefully avoid the mistake made by Alanis Morissette:
+How can we help new carers really absorb some of the things we wish we knew?
+And hopefully, avoid the mistake made by Alanis Morissette:

 "Some good advice that you just didn't take" - Alanis Morissette